louislef299/ansi/README.md

 The tests are currently visual tests and require a human to watch the output and verify functionality.
 Not ideal, but that's how it is for now.
 Feel free to fix it!

+### Known Issues

+- If the line sent to the buffer is longer than the width of the terminal, the number of lines deleted is incorrect.

 ## References